 The Fund may invest in any investment considered appropriate.
-However, after considering the exceptional nature of the Fund, specifically the grant in aid provided by Defra, the Government guarantee underpinning the Fund, and the low risk nature of the investment objective, we have decided to invest in index linked government bonds and cash only.
+However, after considering the exceptional nature of the Fund, specifically the grant in aid provided by Defra, the Government guarantee underpinning the Fund, and the low risk nature of the investment objective, it is currently invested in index linked government bonds and cash only.
 The Committee considers these classes of investment to be suitable in the circumstances of the Fund.
 The range of assets we choose to invest in are always reviewed as part of our investment strategy review process.